ivanocortesini/log4j-2-elastic/README.md

 ## Running the tests

-For this project I've included a small set of JUnit 5 unit tests to verify working status of main use cases.
+For this project I've included a small set of JUnit 5 unit tests to verify the working status of main use cases.
 To run those tests you need to update "log4j2.xml" and "elasticsearch.properties" configuration files to connect to an up and running Elasticsearch node or cluster.

 ## Deployment